-State of County of , being first duly sworn, deposes and says that he is, (a partner or officer of the firm, etc.) the party making the foregoing proposal or bid, that such proposal or bid is genuine and not collus ive or sham; that said bidder has not colluded, conspired, connived or agreed, directly or indirectly , with any bidder or person, to put in a sham bid or to refrain from bidding, and has not in any manne er, directly or indirectly, sought by agreement or collusion, or communication or conference, with ar ny person, to fix the bid price of affiant or of any other bidder, or to fix overhead, profit or cost elem ent of said bid price, or of that of any other bidder, or to secure any advantage against Annistor (Local Housing Authority of any Housing Authority) person interested in the proposed contract and that t all statements in said proposal or bid are true.
-(Bidder, if the bidder is individual; Partner, if the bidder is a partnership; Officer, if the bidder is a corporation) Officer, if the bidder is a corporation) Notary Public Subscribed and sworn to before me this day of , 2023.
-My commission expires
+State of County of , being first duly sworn, deposes and says that he is (a partner or officer of the firm, etc. , the party making the foregoing proposal or bid, that such proposal or bid is genuine and not collusive or sham; that said bidder has not colluded, conspired, connived or agreed, directly or indirectly, with any bidder or person, to put in a sham bid or to refrain from bidding, and has not in a ny manner, directly or indirectly, sought by agreement or collusion, or communication or conference e, with any person, to fix the bid price of affiant or of any other bidder, or to fix overhead, profit or o cost element of said bid price, or of that of any other bidder, or to secure any advantage against Corporation of any Anniston Housing Authority / Housing Development (Local Housing Authority) person interested in the proposed contract ct and that all statements in said proposal or bid are true.
+(Bidder, if the bidder is individual; Partner, if the bidder is a partnership; Officer, if the bidder is a corporation)